-8.4 The Funds current ESG approach
+8.3 The Fund's ESG approach

-As institutional investors, we have a duty to act in the best long-term interests of the beneficiaries.
-In this fiduciary role, we believe that environmental, social, and corporate governance (ESG) issues can affect the performance of investment portfolios to varying degrees across companies, sectors, regions, asset classes and through time.
+As institutional investors, the Fund has a duty to act in the best long-term interests of its beneficiaries.
+In this fiduciary role, the Fund believes that environmental, social, and corporate governance (ESG) issues can affect the performance of investment portfolios to varying degrees across companies, sectors, regions, asset classes and through time.
+The Fund produces an annual RI plan with progress updated at each Committee meeting and ensures the Fund's RI progress.
+The plan is developed in conjunction with the specialist RI team at LGPS Central.